-A. Young Investigators including but not limited to NCI CCR postdoctoral Fellows, Clinical Fellows, post-baccalaureate fellows, and graduate students are currently in mentored training positions are members of the CCR-FYI.
-Any member may volunteer to serve on the CCR-FYI Steering Committee (SC).
-Fellows and young investigators from other institutes, upon prior approval of the SC, may become members of the CCR-FYI.
+A. Young investigators including but not limited to NCI CCR postdoctoral fellows, clinical fellows, post-baccalaureate fellows, and graduate students, research fellows on contracts are currently in mentored training positions are eligible to be members of the CCR-FYI.
+Any member may volunteer to serve on the CCR-FYI Steering Committee.
+Fellows and young investigators from other institutes outside of the CCR, may become members of the CCR-FYI upon prior approval of voting members in the SC.
+Interested fellows should write a letter to the CCR-FYI co-chairs stating their reasons for joining the CCR-FYI and desire to participate in a sub-committees.
+Membership voting will occur at the following SC meeting.
+CCR-FYI co-chairs will notifiy the fellows of the results.
 Funding to attend colloquiums or other CCR-FYI sponsored events will be the responsibility of the individual’s institute.

-C. Current SC members should volunteer to be active members in at least one Sub-Committee and are expected to assist in the annual CCR-FYI Colloquium.
-Upon accepting membership in a Sub-Committee, individuals agree to maintain active membership for a minimum of one year.
-Each regular member will have one vote in all voting matters of the Sub-Committee.
+C. Current FYISC members should volunteer to be active members in at least one sub-committee and are expected to assist in the annual CCR-FYI Colloquium.
+Upon accepting membership in a sub-committee, individuals agree to maintain active membership for a minimum of one year.
+Each active member will have one vote in all voting matters of the sub-committee.

 D. Members will attain voting status upon completing four months as an SC member.

 E. Members will be able to run for an elected position upon completing 4 months as an SC member.(Exception can occur if non-active member is willing to run for an elected position and there is no active member SC member for the same).